 Is it worth it?
 If you are looking for a meal kit delivery service to make your life a little easier and help you get in healthier meals, I would definitely consider Daily Harvest!
 Let me know if you have other questions, happy to answer them!

-If you are ready to order, click here and use the code hungryhobby for $25 off your first order!
+If you are ready to order, click here and use the code hungryhobby for up to $40 off your first order!